Magnetohydrodynamic turbulence

 Magnetohydrodynamic turbulence concerns the chaotic regimes of magnetofluid flow at high Reynolds number.
-Magnetohydrodynamics (MHD) deals with what is a quasi-neutral fluid with very high conductivity.
+Magnetohydrodynamics (MHD) deals with quasi-neutral fluids with very high conductivity, like plasmas.
 The fluid approximation implies that the focus is on macro length-and-time scales which are much larger than the collision length and collision time respectively.
 Understanding MHD turbulence is fundamental because most of the visible matter in the universe is in the plasma state and this plasma is mainly turbulent.